-In Case I, our method is able to use 20 training data to build a highly accurate surrogate of 42660 GPP variables with a small MSE of 0.02 and a high R^2 score of 0.93.
-The detailed NN performance is explained in Figure 6(a) where the training and validation loss decays in building the surrogates of the 5 singular value coefficients are plotted.
-The figure indicates that the loss functions of the two data sets have similar decay, decreasing dramatically at the first 10 epochs and then slowly decreasing to the end of training.
-The closely overlapped two lines in Figure 6(a) suggest that the trained NN captures the relationship between sELM inputs and outputs pretty well and can give reasonable predictions of GPPs for a given parameter sample.
+In Case I, our method is able to use 20 training data to build a highly accurate surrogate of 42 660 GPP variables with a small MSE of 0.02 and a high $R^2$ score of 0.93.
+The detailed NN performance is explained in Fig. 6a, where the training and validation loss decays in building the surrogates of the five singular value coefficients are plotted.
+The figure indicates that the loss functions of the two datasets have similar decay, decreasing dramatically at the first 10 epochs and then slowly decreasing to the end of training.
+The closely overlapped two lines in Fig. 6a suggest that the trained NN captures the relationship between sELM inputs and outputs pretty well and can give reasonable predictions of GPPs for a given parameter sample.